-The NCER Children Looked After Analysis Service provides powerful reporting and insight into educational performance, progress and contextual factors of children whilst in care, across LA boundaries alongside national context.
-It was launched in 2017 to help local authorities improve educational outcomes for vulnerable children.
+NCER Children Looked After (CLA) analytics in Nexus provide powerful reporting and insight into educational performance, progress and contextual factors of children whilst in care, across local authority boundaries alongside national context helping local authorities improve educational outcomes for vulnerable children.

-All member authorities have access to the NCER Children Looked After (CLA) Analysis Service within NCER Nexus as part of the core service provided to the NCER membership.
+Children Looked After (CLA) analytics within Nexus are part of the core service provided to the NCER membership.

 • Early access to CLA analysis months ahead of national publications